Eighties Part One

 You have no idea how much people appreciated V-Ann's help.
 Her warmth and natural social skills greased the wheels.
 Our Group began to grow by leaps and bounds.
 The energy was just phenomenal.

-Where Cindy deserves credit for helping to create the First SSQQ Generation, V-Ann deserves the credit for creating the Second SSQQ Generation.
+Where Victoria deserves credit for helping to create the First SSQQ Generation, V-Ann deserves the credit for creating the Second SSQQ Generation.
 She was much-loved and incredibly popular.

 Sad to say, she suddenly resigned in 1984.
 If forced to guess, I probably burned her out by relying on her too much to run the business.
 In the picture below, you can see three of us begging her to stay!!